yassouali/fast.ai_notes/parctical_DL/lecture6.md

     return F.nll_loss(inp.view(-1,nh), targ)
 ```

-Note : PyTorch does not generally actually shuffle the memory order when you do things like ‘transpose’, but instead it keeps some internal metadata to treat it as if it is transposed.
-When you transpose a matrix, PyTorch just updates the metadata .
-If you ever see an error that says `this tensor is not continuous` , add .contiguous() after it and error goes away.
+Note : PyTorch does not generally actually shuffle the memory order when we do things like ‘transpose’, but instead it keeps some internal metadata to treat it as if it is transposed.
+When we transpose a matrix, PyTorch just updates the metadata .
+If we ever see an error that says `this tensor is not continuous` , add .contiguous() after it and error goes away.

 #### Gradient Explosion

 self.rnn(inp, h) is a loop applying the same matrix multiply again and again.
-If that matrix multiply tends to increase the activations each time, we are effectively doing that to the power of 8 — we call this a gradient explosion.
+If that matrix multiply tends to increase the activations each time, we are effectively doing that to the pothe of 8 — we call this a gradient explosion.
 We want to make sure the initial l_hidden will not cause our activations on average to increase or decrease. one solution is to initilize the RNN matrix hidden to hidden weights with an indentity matrix :

 ```python
 m.rnn.weight_hh_l0.data.copy_(torch.eye(n_hidden))